ddelbondio/ruby-sass-loader/README.md

 #### outputFile
 Specify a custom output filename.
 If not specified the sass and cache files will be compiled into 'out.css' and 'out.css.map'

+#### cwd
+Specify a working directory.
+Defaults to the directory of the sass file.

 ### Simple example